-UNDP and the International Financial Institutions
+UNDP and International Financial Institutions

-UNDP has entered into formal agreements with the African Development Bank, Asian Development Bank, Council of Europe Development Bank, Development Bank of Latin American (CAF), Eurasian Development Bank, European Bank for Reconstruction and Development, European Investment Bank, Inter-American Development Bank, International Fund for Agricultural Development, Islamic Development Bank, and the World Bank Group.
+UNDP has entered into formal agreements with the African Development Bank, Asian Development Bank, Council of Europe Development Bank, Development Bank of Latin America (CAF), Eurasian Development Bank, European Bank for Reconstruction and Development, European Investment Bank, Inter-American Development Bank, International Fund for Agricultural Development, Islamic Development Bank, and the World Bank Group.

 Most collaboration with IFIs takes place through one of several modalities.
 These include:

 - Research and knowledge products, such as the African Economic Outlook Reports and Guide for Integrated Planning in Africa with the African Development Bank; Pathways for Peace report with WB; Harmonizing Investments and Financing Standards towards Sustainable Development along the Belt and Road report with China Development Bank; or our ADB-UNDP collaboration.

 - Assessments and analysis, such us the joint post-disaster assessments with the World Bank (WB), most recently in Albania and India; and recovery/peacebuilding assessments with the WB and others, recently in Cameroon and Nigeria;

 - Partnering through joint priorities or “parallel financing”, working with IFIs on common projects and joint outcomes through separate funding streams, such as joint applications to the Green Climate Fund with the European Investment Bank in Armenia, parallel financing with Asian Development Bank in Vietnam, and collaboration with the World Bank in Somalia around institutional strengthening;